Motion Attribution for Video Generation: Method

 \textbf{Approximating the inverse-Hessian.} Computing exact inverse-Hessian-vector products is infeasible for modern neural networks.
 We estimate influence via gradient similarity, using an identity preconditioner for the inverse Hessian \citep{koh2017understanding,pruthi2020estimating,park2023trak}.

 \textbf{Common randomness for stable rankings.} To reduce variance without changing the target, we evaluate train and test gradients under the same $(\timestep,\noisevector)$ pairs and average over a small set $\timestepset$ \citep{xie2024data,lin2024diffusion}.
-This paired averaging stabilizes rankings compared to independent draws: \textbf{Single-sample variant for reduced compute.} We fix a single $\timestepfixed$ and a shared draw $\fixednoise\sim\mathcal{N}(0,\identity)$ for all train–test pairs at the final checkpoint.
-Sharing $(\timestepfixed,\fixednoise)$ allows low enough variance for the low-cost single-sample estimator to maintain relative ordering~\citep{xie2024data,lin2024diffusion}.
-The estimator collapses to: \textbf{Structured projection for reduced storage.} To operate at model scale, we apply a Johnson–Lindenstrauss projection via Fastfood \citep{le2014fastfood} and then normalize.
+This paired averaging stabilizes rankings compared to independent draws:

+\textbf{Single-sample variant for reduced compute.} We fix a single $\timestepfixed$ and a shared draw $\fixednoise\sim\mathcal{N}(0,\identity)$ for all train–test pairs.
+Sharing $(\timestepfixed,\fixednoise)$ allows low enough variance for the efficient single-sample estimator to maintain relative ordering~\citep{xie2024data,lin2024diffusion}.
+The estimator becomes:

+\textbf{Structured projection for reduced storage.} To operate at model scale, we apply a Johnson–Lindenstrauss projection via Fastfood \citep{le2014fastfood} and then normalize.
 Let where $\mathbf{Q}$ is the Walsh–Hadamard matrix, $\mathbf{B}$ is a diagonal Rademacher matrix, $\boldsymbol{\Pi}$ is a random permutation, $\mathbf{G}$ is a diagonal Gaussian scaling, and $\mathbf{S}$ is a diagonal rescaling, and $\fastfoodNorm$ normalizes the variance.
-The projected, normalized gradient is:

-Then the influence score is the compact cosine in $\mathbb{R}^{\projecteddim}$: \annotate[xshift=\annleftshift ,yshift=-0.0em]{below,left }{tildegtest}{ {projected, normalized test gradient} } \annotate[xshift=\annrightshift,yshift=-0.1em]{below,right}{tildegtrain}{ {projected, normalized training gradient}} This keeps compute $\mathcal{O}(\projecteddim\log\projecteddim)$ for projection and $\mathcal{O}(\projecteddim)$ per dot product, with storage $\mathcal{O}(|\dataset|\,\projecteddim)$, while staying close to the ranking behavior of full-gradient cosine similarity \citep{park2023trak}.
+The projected, normalized gradient is: Then the influence score is the dot product of normalized projected gradients (i.e., cosine similarity) in $\mathbb{R}^{\projecteddim}$: \annotate[xshift=\annleftshift ,yshift=-0.0em]{below,left }{tildegtest}{ {projected, normalized test gradient} } \annotate[xshift=\annrightshift,yshift=-0.1em]{below,right}{tildegtrain}{ {projected, normalized training gradient}} This keeps compute $\mathcal{O}(\projecteddim\log\projecteddim)$ for projection and $\mathcal{O}(\projecteddim)$ per dot product, with storage $\mathcal{O}(|\dataset|\,\projecteddim)$, while staying close to the ranking behavior of full-gradient cosine similarity \citep{park2023trak}.